glasnt/talks/2019_10_PyGotham.podium/slides.md

 this is not for production use.

+This is a helper for local development, so we'll need to substitute with something production grade later on,.

-While we're also looking at our default settings file
+While we're also looking at our default settings file for our other helper
 ---
 <br><br><br>
 # .code[DATABASES]